Trunk Room Storage

 Students will not have access to the house trunk rooms during the summer.
 Students may gain access to trunk rooms once residence life staff have moved into their houses at the beginning of the fall semester.
 If you have extenuating circumstances, contact the Office of Residence Life.
 Students residing on campus for the summer who need temporary storage can use storage space in the basement of JMG.
 Students are permitted to store up to 5 boxes/suitcases (one item can be a small refrigerator).
 All items must be labeled with the students name and class year.
 All belongings must be removed from JMG storage by the Monday after the first day of classes in the fall semester.
 Items not retrieved by this date will be discarded.

-JMG storage is available to students who have lived in 44 Green Street, Cutter House or Ziskind House during the spring semester and are not graduating in May 2014.
-JMG storage is also available for any non graduating student who is staying on campus for some portion of the summer who needs temporary storage of their belongings.
+JMG storage is available to students who have lived in 44 Green Street, 54 Green Street (non-commuting students only), Parsons House and Annex who are going abroad in the spring semester and are not graduating in May 2015.